DataCoveEU/API4INSPIRE/sensorthingsapi/STA-Example-Queries.md

 order: 6
 ---

+# Example Queries

 All these examples are not urlencoded, for readability.
 If you use these examples, don't forget to urlencode.
+On the [Implementations](STA-Implementations) you can find demo services to try them out.

 ## Greater than and smaller than
 All things with an Id greater equal 5 and lessequal 20: